bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+- Addaptive websites have many templates for various screen sizes.
+Fully responsive website have one css file for all html resizing them using media quires.

 2. Describe what it means to be mobile first vs desktop first.

+- Mobile first must be designed with min-width value to be able to change as it spreads out.
+Desktop first must be designed with max-width value to be able to change as the browser is minimized.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+- the global font size: 62.5% helps us use basic math skills to compare rem to pixel size. pixel size is ten times the rem size. ex.
+1rem = 10px

 4. How would you describe preprocessing to someone new to CSS?

+- preprocessing can use Less, Sass, etc...
+It help you be able to import styles without the need for more css pages.
+It boosts your browser rendering by having these files as compared to hundreds of css files.
+It also helps you read your code going into your css far easier.
+It can also function like javascropt by using variables and mixims.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+- My favorite concept is having many less files that import into the main less page linked into the css.
+I love the orginization and reusability.
+The main problem I have is remebering to run my less watch compiler after i use my terminal for something else.
+It takes a lot of my time searching for the problem.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.